zawed116/Zawed-Portfolio/README.md

-# 🚀 Amarjeet Kumar – Full Stack Developer Portfolio
+# 🚀 Zawed Akhter – Full Stack Developer Portfolio

 A modern, animated, fully responsive developer portfolio built with **Next.js**, **TypeScript**, and **Tailwind CSS**.
 Designed to showcase skills, experience, projects, and achievements in a recruiter-friendly and performance-optimized way.